 Samples and measurements taken in compliance with the monitoring requirements above shall be taken at a point that is representative of the discharge.
-Sampling is only required during discharge events.
+It shall be taken after disinfection but prior to entering the subsurface discharging system.
 Samples for pH and dissolved oxygen should be analyzed in the field at the time the samples are taken.